lmaughan921/experience-manager-brand-portal.en/help/using/troubleshoot-parallel-publishing.md

 **While creating Cloud Service**

 Check tail logs.
 Check whether the replication agent is created or not.
-If the replication agent creation fails, **edit the cloud service **by making minor changes in cloud service.
+If the replication agent creation fails, edit the cloud service by making minor changes in cloud service.
 Validate and check again whether the replication agent is created or not.
 If not, re-edit the service.

-Even if, on repeatedly editing the cloud service it is not configured properly, report a daycare ticket.
+If on repeatedly editing the cloud service it is not configured properly, report a daycare ticket.

 **Test connection with replication agents**

 View log, if errors are found in replication log:

-1. Contact Adobe Support
+1. Contact Adobe Support.

-2. Retry [clean-up](../using/troubleshoot-parallel-publishing.md#clean-up-existing-config) and create publish configuration again
+2. Retry [clean-up](../using/troubleshoot-parallel-publishing.md#clean-up-existing-config) and create publish configuration again.

 <!--
 Comment Type: remark